pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 If the `MTU` size is less than 1400, then use the value given, or a smaller value, for the `dockerd.mtu` setting.

-## Image registry pull through cache
+## <a id="img-registry-pull"></a> Image registry pull through cache

-When running or building container images with `docker`, if the container image is hosted on Docker Hub, it will be pulled down directly from the Docker Hub for each separate workshop session of that workshop.
+When running or building container images with `docker`, if the container image is hosted on Docker Hub, it is pulled down directly from the Docker Hub for each separate workshop session of that workshop.

 Because the image is pulled from Docker Hub, this can be slow for all users, especially for large images.
-With Docker Hub introducing limits on how many images can be pulled anonymously from an IP address within a set period, this also could result in the cap on image pulls being reached, preventing the workshop from being used until the period expires.
+With Docker Hub introducing limits on how many images can be pulled anonymously from an IP address within a set period, this also might result in the cap on image pulls being reached, preventing the workshop from being used until the period expires.

 Docker Hub has a higher limit when pulling images as an authenticated user, but with the limit being